 When looking to buy home in Denver, buyers often wonder which is best to buy: a condominium, townhome or single family home.
 We say, it depends.
 There are different types of homes that may be the right fit for you.
 Here are areas to consider when comparing and contrasting the three types of homes:

-1.Yard/building maintenance: Those with busy work schedules may prefer a building manager handle exterior issues like yard and pool maintenance, roof leaks, snow removal and exterior paint.
+Those with busy work schedules may prefer a building manager handle exterior issues like yard and pool maintenance, roof leaks, snow removal and exterior paint.
 Condos and townhome options require HOA fees that cover these issues with no attention by the owner.
 The properties frequently offer more amenities than could be afforded in a single family residence (pools, gyms, nice outdoor entertaining areas or roof gardens, etc.).
-Before you fall in love with a property and consider the option to buy a home in Denver, know the HOA fees—they vary wildly.
+Before you fall in love with a property and consider the option, know the HOA fees—they vary.

-Whether buying a condo, townhome or single family home factors like lifestyle, the location, extra amenities, maintenance and yard work are all things you must consider.
-It’s a highly personalized decision.
+Whether you are buying a condo, townhome or single family home factors like lifestyle, the location, extra amenities, maintenance and yard work are all things you must consider.
+Remember, this is a highly personalized decision.
 If you’re on the fence, consider Denver suburbs’ single family options, which many see as the best of both worlds.
-Most of these communities provide amenities, open spaces, and an HOA.
+Most communities provide amenities, open spaces, and an HOA.